yannisandre/workshop-4_Yannis_Andre_decentralization/instructions.md

 The registry's goal is to keep track of all nodes in the network.

 In the same way as for nodes and users, the registry is a basic express server.
 It listens to requests on a specific port.
-It is defined by the `BASE_ONION_ROUTER_PORT` variable (in [./src/config.ts](./src/config.ts)).
+It is defined by the `REGISTRY_PORT` variable (in [./src/config.ts](./src/config.ts)).

 This basic express server should, as for nodes, have a `/status/` HTTP GET route which simply responds with the string `live` when called.